diversen/pebble-framework-docs/docs/AppExec.md

 execution environment, where any errors thrown will be caught.

-There is such an app execution environment built-in and it is easy to use.
-Let's try and use the class `Pebble\AppExec` in the following example:
+There is such an app execution environment built-in and it is easy to use, but you will need the [Monolog](https://github.com/Seldaek/monolog) package.
+This is used for writing log messages:

+    composer require monolog/monolog

+Now let's try and use the class `Pebble\AppExec` in the following example:

 ```examples/app_exec/index.php ->```